erica7/simple_angular_app/README.md

 I also looked into making AngularJS more Angular-y (Angular 2/4/5/6, that is) by using components.
 Taking it a step further, one could eliminate the view controllers such that an app consists entirely of components and their associated controllers, plus services, factories, other directives, etc. I found some insightful [articles](https://toddmotto.com/rewriting-angular-styleguide-angular-2) and [styleguides](https://github.com/toddmotto/angularjs-styleguide) that make AngularJS more Angular-y and could be helpful in transitioning to the new Angular.

 This app uses promises for asynchronous behavior.
 Factory services return a promise that is dealt with in the controller or component controller.
 (See the post component controller, which updates post likes directly with the post factory via dependency injection.)
+Using resolves in the route provider would make for a better user experience; the user would only move to the requested view after the data has been retrieved.